HeMan/jobbergate/README.md

 ## Questions
-All questions has an variable name and a message (execpt Const), and could have a defaut value.
+All questions has an variable name and a message (except Const), and could have a default value.
 ### appform.Text(variablename, message, default=None)
 Asks for a text value.